Cape Leeuwin

 Cape Leeuwin /ˈluːwɪn/ is the most south-westerly (but not most southerly) mainland point of the Australian continent, in the state of Western Australia.

 Description

 A few small islands and rocks, the St Alouarn Islands, extend further in Flinders Bay to the east of the cape.
 The nearest settlement, north of the cape, is Augusta.
 South-east of Cape Leeuwin, the coast of Western Australia extends much further south.
 Cape Leeuwin is not the southernmost point of Western Australia, with that distinction belonging to West Cape Howe, which is to the southeast, near Albany.

-In Australia, the cape is considered where the Indian Ocean meets the Southern Ocean, but most other nations and bodies consider that the Southern Ocean exists only south of 60°S.
+In Australia, the cape is considered where the Indian Ocean meets the Southern Ocean, but most other nations and bodies define the Southern Ocean as existing south of 60°S.

 Located on headland of the cape is the Cape Leeuwin Lighthouse and the buildings that were used by the lighthouse-keepers.

 Cape Leeuwin is considered one of the three "great capes" of the world.